mesosphere/dcos-commons/docs/pages/operations-guide.md

 You must include spare capacity in this list, so that if one of the whitelisted systems goes down, there is still enough room to repair your service (via [`pod replace`](#replace-a-pod)) without requiring that system.

-### Zones
+### Regions and Zones

 Placement constraints can be applied to zones by referring to the `@zone` key.
-For example one could spread pods across a minimum of 3 different zones by specifying the constraint `@zone:GROUP_BY:3`.
+For example, one could spread pods across a minimum of 3 different zones by specifying the constraint `@zone:GROUP_BY:3`.

+When the region awareness feature is enabled (currently in beta), the `@region` key can also be referenced for defining placement constraints.
+Any placement constraints that do not reference the `@region` key are constrained to the local region.

 ### Updating placement constraints